 Today, variations of AA exist to help other forms of addiction, like Narcotics Anonymous (NA), Heroin Anonymous (HA), and Gamblers Anonymous (GA).

-A 12-step therapy program can help patients surrender their addiction, process their experience, and move forward into new patterns of thinking and action.
+A 12-step therapy program can help patients surrender their substance use disorder, process their experience, and move forward into new patterns of thinking and action.
 You will build strong mental and emotional practices and tools that will help you maintain your sobriety for life.
 A few of the benefits of a 12-step therapy program in New England include:

 - Learn to recognize and admit you have a problem

-- Learn how to resist your cravings and improve your self-restraint
+- Learn how to resist your cravings and improve your coping skills

-- Replace negative thoughts and behaviors with positive ones
+- Replace negative thoughts and behaviors with positive recovery support

 - Rebuild broken relationships

-What are the Purpose and Overall Concept of 12 Step Treatment?
+What is the Purpose and Overall Concept of the 12-Step Program?

-The purpose and overall concept of the 12-step treatment are to help people struggling with addiction move forward into new patterns of thinking and action.
+The purpose and overall concept of the 12-step program is to help people struggling with addiction move forward into new patterns of thinking and action.
 12-step therapy programs provide individuals with the skills and support needed to maintain sobriety for life.